MockingOwl Roost Submission Guidelines

 - My Favorite Things (Photos/artwork) – This is an artwork/photography series of your favorite things.
 Images must be reasonably well-crafted and high-resolution for consideration.
 (I.e. These are not pixelated or blurry cell phone shots, though they don’t have to be professional.)
 Each photograph must be accompanied by a 300+ word artist statement about the photo/work.
 Samples in the series include The Tiger, Quokkas, and Black Swans.

 - Fitness for Creatives – Fitness and wellness stories (including personal essays) geared towards fellow creatives in the audience.
-Be sure to check what we’ve published already in the series before you pitch us your idea.
+Be sure to check what we’ve published already in the series before you send us your piece.
 Examples: 5 Hikes for Inspiration and Yoga Poses for Creatives.

 General Guidelines and Useful Information